mecid/mecid.github.io/_posts/2025-05-27-microapps-architecture-in-swift-scaling.md

 Another approach I can suggest for large and extra-large apps is to use a package-per-feature, where you still use different modules inside a feature package to divide it into layers like domain, UI, etc. In this case, you will have a collection of packages for the app, where every feature lives in a single package.

+Whenever a feature A depends on a particular module of feature B, you can only connect that particular module.
+For example, you might have a Health package with a few modules for models, services, ui, etc. When you work on onboarding features, you might need a health authorization service, and this approach allows you to create a module in the Onboarding package that only depends on the service module of the Health package.

 ```swift
 import PackageDescription